heig-vd-dai-course/heig-vd-dai-course/11-define-an-application-protocol/COURSE_MATERIAL.md

 _"Guess the number"_.

-The game is simple: the server generates a random number between 1 and 100 (customizable).
+The game is simple: the server generates a random number between 1 and 100 (inclusive).

 The client has to guess the number.
-The server will respond with `HIGHER`, `LOWER` or `CORRECT` depending on the number guessed by the client.
+The server will respond with with a message to indicate if the number is higher, lower or correct than the number guessed by the client.

-Once the client has guessed the number, the client can ask the server to restart the game with a `RESTART` message or to quit the game.
+Once the client has guessed the number, the client can ask the server to restart the game or to quit the game.

 #### The exercise